elvli/Obsidian/CS Notes/NeetCode Notes/Data Structures/Design Dynamic Array (Resizable Array).md

 If we call `void pushback(int n)` but the array is full, we should resize the array first.

 `class DynamicArray:

     # O(n) n is the capacity, it has to allocate n times to make the arr
-    def __init__(self, capacity: int): self.capacity = capacity
+    def __init__(self, capacity: int):
+	 # capacity would be the max size of the array
+	 # length would be the number of elements
+        self.capacity = capacity
         self.length = 0
         self.arr = [0] * capacity